Associate | Established: 2002 | Associate since 2003

 Current Status: Plan

 The Law on Accounting No. 052 of 2016 requires that all legal entities prepare financial statements in accordance with IAS/IFRS as issued by the IASB and adopted and published by the designated competent authority — in this case, the Ministry of Finance delegated this to the Institute of Certified Accountants of Montenegro.
-The latest translation of IFRS Accounting Standards officially applied in Montenegro is IFRS Accounting Standards as issued in 2020; however, application of some standards is delayed (IFRS 9).
-IFRS 15 was adopted in 2023 and will be effective in 2024 and IFRS 14, 16, and 22 were effective as of 2021.
+Per the IFRS Foundation, there is often a time delay between the IASB issuing a new or amended IFRS Accounting Standard and obligatory adoption in Montenegro, due to translation, harmonization with tax laws and other processes in the local jurisdiction.
+Additionally, some specific standards will have a further delayed application date.
+The latest translation of IFRS Accounting Standards officially applied in Montenegro is IFRS Accounting Standards as issued in 2020; application of IFRS 9 and 15 became effective in 2024 and IFRS 14, 16, and 22 were effective as of 2021.

 Since September 2019, IAAM states it has been cooperating with the Chamber of Auditors of Azerbaijan for knowledge-sharing purposes as well as to exchange experiences and articles regarding IFRS implementation.
 In 2020, IAAM reported endeavors to exchange experts for seminars with other professional accountancy organizations (PAOs) in the region such as the UAAFWFBH.
 In cooperation with a Serbian organization, the IAAM has published a manual for the application of the chart of accounts for companies, cooperatives and entrepreneurs in accordance with IAS/IFRS and a manual on IFRS 9, 15, and 16 for its membership.

 IAAM’s initial professional development training and exam include financial accounting and reporting and are updated to reference new standards.
 IAAM has also reported on several CPD seminars, presentations, and workshops on new or amended IFRS and IFRIC interpretations that it has held in cooperation with the national tax administration and the State Audit Institution.
-IFRS 9 and 15 are expected to be effective in 2024 and IAAM is organizing a seminar for Q3 2023.
+With IFRS 9 and 15 effective in 2024, IAAM indicates that it was organized several webinars on the practical implementation of IFRS 15.

 IAAM further supports its members by providing them with information on any new or revised IFRS through its website, the quarterly magazine Racunovodstvo, revizija i finansije, and other publications which are targeted to the IAAM membership and other accountancy and finance professionals.